polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 fork-related challenges encountered in other lottery-based protocols.

-The protocol aims to create a mapping between each epoch's slots and the validators set while ensuring that the identity of validators assigned to the slots remains undisclosed until the slot is actively claimed during block production.
+The protocol aims to create a mapping between each epoch's slots and the authorities set while ensuring that the identity of authorities assigned to the slots remains undisclosed until the slot is actively claimed during block production.